Amalek: Historicity

 Egyptian and Assyrian monumental inscriptions and records lack any reference to Amalek or the Amalekites, even though both recorded various tribes and peoples of the Levant.
 This led archaeologist Hugo Winckler to conclude that the Amalekites and the Biblical stories about them were ahistorical.
 Although archaeological research has improved knowledge about nomadic Arabs, no specific findings definitively link to Amalek.

-However, some scholars propose a connection between Amalekites and certain fortified settlements in the Negev highlands, such as Tel Masos near Beer-sheba, which is possibly equivalent to ancient Hormah.
-If true, Saul's campaigns against the Amalekites may have been motivated by a strategic desire to control of copper production at Tel Masos, a valuable resource for the early Israelites and their theology and rituals.
+However, some scholars propose a connection between Amalekites and certain fortified settlements in the Negev highlands, such as Tel Masos near Beersheba, which is possibly equivalent to ancient Hormah.
+If true, Saul's campaigns against the Amalekites may have been motivated by a strategic desire to control copper production at Tel Masos, a valuable resource for the early Israelites and their theology and rituals.

 Further archaeological evidence from sites in the Negev like Tell el-Qudeirat and Horvat Haluqim, dating to the late 11th to early 10th century BC, could corroborate with the Biblical Israelite-Amalekite confrontations during the reigns of Saul and David.
 Hendrik J. Bruins of Ben Gurion University of the Negev discovered that their inhabitants were semi-nomadic agro-pastoralists who lived in tents, rode camels, traded copper, and worshipped gods at masseboth shrines.
 Oval fortresses were built during the relevant timeframe.
 Still, other scholars attribute these settlements to the Edomites or Simeonites.